LacertosusRepo/libDeusPrefs/docuowl/2.Cells/5.LDSwitchWithInfoCell/content.md

 - infoMessage `string`
 - Message for the info alert.

+- infoAlternativeStyle `bool`
+- Alternative style using the whole cell as a button for more information.
+A subtitle is displayed beneath the cell's label which can be overridden using the `cellSubtitleText` key.

 - localizationTable `string`
 - Name of localization table to lookup localization key.